qisii/final-proj/project1.md

 ### Setting up project

 1. **Create a Folder:**
-   - Create a new folder for your Django project.
+   - Create a new folder.
+This folder serves as the central location for your Django project and app.
+(Like a main folder).

 2. **Navigate to the Folder:**
    - Open your terminal or command prompt and navigate to the created folder.